Kandru/cs2-challenges/README.md

 ### notifications

 Notification settings.
 To disable sounds simply remove the sound file from the setting.
+Sounds can either be a sound file path (e.g. sounds/test/test.vsnd) or a soundevents_addon.vsndevts name (e.g. MySound.Command).
+Please note: sound file paths will be played at 100% volume regardless of the player's volume choices.
+This cannot be changed.
+Only sound events do support changing the volume via the soundevents_addon.vsndevts file.

 ### discord